-- Denmark and Luxembourg have only opted out of cultivation for MON810 and three from the seven varieties of corn that were in the pipeline at that time. - The coalition agreement of the new German government, published in spring 2018, states that the ban on the cultivation of GE plants (opt-out) will be regulated nationwide.
-The legislation has not yet come into force. - Slovakia did not officially opt out, but legislation greatly discourages cultivation of GE crops.
+- Before opting out, Croatia did not have a countrywide ban on GE crops being cultivated.
+However, Croatia's old law on "GMOs" banned the release of GE plants in protected areas and their buffer zones, in areas of organic farming, and in areas that are of importance to ecotourism.
+The law provided a legal tool for excluding most of the country from planting GE plants. - Denmark and Luxembourg have only opted out of cultivation for MON810 and three from the seven varieties of corn that were in the pipeline at that time. - The coalition agreement of the German government, published in spring 2018, states that the ban on the cultivation of GE plants (opt-out) will be regulated nationwide.
+The legislation has not yet come into force.
+Plans of the new German Government, elected in Dec 2021, are still unclear. - Slovakia did not officially opt out, but legislation greatly discourages cultivation of GE crops.